huangc28/go-darkpanda-backend/README.md

 - [x] docker environment with postgres and redis.
 - [x] dotenv files.
-= [] Verify referral code.
+- [x] Verify referral code.
 - [] Write a test to emit service confirmed message.
 - [] Create Makefile commands to run migrations for both `test` and `development` environments.
 - [] Implement an API to return inquiries, only female user can fetch inquiries.
 - [] Add image relative APIs.

+## Geo Location APIs

+- [] Use google map API to retrieve all location suggestion based on inputs
+- [] Retrieve longtitude and latitude of a given address.

+## Notification

+- [] Notify male user when is at service appointment time.